ltruciosr-dev/kamayuc_sim/README.md

 vcs import < kamayuc-erc.repos
 vcs import < leo-erc.repos
 ```
----
-**NOTE**

-If your account has a SSH agent connected to the [Kamayuc Gitlab project](https://gitlab.com/team-kamayuc/rover_navigation/kamayucrover), import `kamayuc-erc-ssh.repos` instead of `kamayuc-erc.repos`.

----

 And pull the new commits on the already cloned ones:
 ```